2Taps/RestpayBridge/README.md

     There are two methods that the app is updated
         1 - When the file main.js is started
         2 - When you publish any message to the AWS IOT Topic: restpay-prod-colibri-pc-update

     CAREFULL:
-        The auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start
+        The auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start Take extra care with the update method 2 above

 Instalation on AWS